Google Links Brands With YouTube Creators: Are Agencies and Influencer Networks Threatened?

 YouTube video bloggers and other independent producers have been a growing part of marketing content creation for brands, sometimes in deals brokered by third parties.
 Now Google itself is getting in on the action, linking YouTube video production talent with brands and their agencies to produce video ads for the site.

-Through an initiative called YouTube Labs, Google recently linked L'Oreal brands Maybelline, Essie and Dark & Lovely with YouTube creators and agency Code & Theory to create a series of videos for each brand.
+Through an initiative called YouTube Labs, Google, working with influencer network AwesomenessTV, recently linked L'Oreal brands Maybelline, Essie and Dark & Lovely with YouTube creators, who also worked with agencies Code & Theory and Tag Creative.
+The result is a series of videos for each brand.

 L'Oreal USA had exclusive U.S. use of YouTube Labs for 2016 in what Kirk Perry, Google president-client and agency relations, describes as an alpha test, though the model will be open to other companies this year.
 In Europe, BMW, Johnson & Johnson and Mondelez have tested the approach.

-Note: CORRECTION: An earlier version of this article did not note that Google had worked with influencer network AwesomenessTV to link L'Oreal brands with YouTube creators.
-It also implied that Code & Theory worked on videos for Maybelline's Dark & Lovely brand; those were handled by Tag Creative.